Primary Research Area: Stem Cell Biology/Hematopoiesis

 Hemophilia B is a genetic bleeding disorder which results from a FIX deficiency.
 Although the incidence of anti-FIX inhibitor development is lower (5%) in hemophilia B patients after protein replacement therapy, anaphylaxis is a daunting problem in inhibitor patients, which limits the use of FIX infusion and increases the risk of morbidity and mortality.
 Our studies show that FIX can be ectopically expressed and stored in platelet α-granules when it is driven under the same αIIb promoter that we use for platelet-FVIII expression.
 Platelet-derived FIX, which is fully γ-carboxylated, can rescue bleeding diathesis in hemophilia B mice, but the clinical efficacy is limited in the presence of anti-FIX inhibitors.
 Although platelet-FIX does not maintain clinical efficacy in the face of inhibitors, targeting FIX expression to platelets is still an attractive potential strategy for gene therapy of hemophilia B. Indeed, our studies demonstrate that 2bF9 gene delivery to HSCs not only restores hemostasis, but also induce FIX-specific immune tolerance in hemophilia B mice.
 Our current work aims to optimize the FIX expression and develop a protocol for gene therapy of hemophilia B with pre-existing immunity.

-While the important association between VWF and FVIII has been investigated for decades, how VWF impacts FVIII immunity is still uncertain.
-Our studies demonstrate that VWF is essential for maintaining platelet-FVIII efficacy in hemophilia A with inhibitors.
+The development of inhibitors against FVIII is not only a significant complication in protein replacement therapy but also a hurdle in gene therapy of hemophilia A. Understanding how FVIII immune responses occur may open a new therapeutic approach to limiting immune responses.
+Currently, we are dissecting the functional properties of recently identified subsets of immune cells, including T follicular help (Tfh) cells and T follicular help regulatory (Tfr) cells in FVIII immune responses.
+This will help us to better understand the cellular and molecular mechanisms of FVIII inhibitor development and assist us to identify potential novel target(s) for therapeutic intervention to prevent or reverse FVIII inhibitor development.
+In addition, we want to know how VWF impacts FVIII immune responses in hemophilia A. Our studies demonstrate that VWF is essential for maintaining platelet-FVIII efficacy in hemophilia A with inhibitors.
 VWF reduces inhibitor inactivation of FVIII, exerting a protective effect both in vitro and in vivo.
 VWF/FVIII association plus the apparent ability of VWF to delay the time-dependent inactivation of FVIII by inhibitors provides mechanisms by which platelet-derived FVIII maintains function even in the presence of inhibitors when FVIII is targeted to platelets for gene therapy of hemophilia A with inhibitors.
 Our current work aims to investigate the roles of VWF in FVIII immunity in hemophilia A.